 What is the latest tech and infrastructure?

-Smart feeders, GPS trackers, telehealth platforms, DNA testing kits, pet insurance tech: there's more happening in the pet tech market than most people realize, and it moves quickly.
+Smart feeders, GPS trackers, telehealth platforms, DNA testing kits, pet insurance tech: there's more happening in the Pet Tech market than most people realize, and it moves quickly.

 We continuously update this section with what's on the market, what's in beta, and what's in the works.
 Hardware, software, and services designed for the modern pet owner.